keijiro/KlakSyphon/README.md

 MacOS 10.11 El Capitan is also supported, but some Mac models (iMac/MacBook with NVIDIA GPU) have problems with required functionalities on it.
-10.12 Sierra is needed to support wider range of devices.
+10.12 Sierra is safer choice to support wider range of devices.

 Installation
 ------------